datatrails/datatrails-samples/README.md

 export TEST_AUTHTOKEN_FILENAME=credentials/.auth_token
 export TEST_NAMESPACE="unique label"
 export TEST_VERBOSE=-v
-export TEST_PROOF_MECHANISM="--proof-mechanism=SIMPLE_HASH"
 ```

 If TEST_VERBOSE is "-v" debugging output will appear when running the examples.
 Otherwise leave blank or undefined.

-TEST_PROOF_MECHANISM should be "KHIPU" or "SIMPLE_HASH".
-If unspecified the default is "SIMPLE_HASH"

 Windows using Powershell - at the command prompt set values for environment variables: